Mohammed-a-ali01/Project-1/README.md

 ### Fraudulent transaction cardholder State

-#### The first step was to identify the amount of fraudulent transactions by state.
+#### The first step was to identify the number of fraudulent transactions by state.

 - To achieve this, the database was filtered to only have the fraudulent transactions (2145).
 - Then, the transactions were grouped by the cardholder state.